Hridaybekal/Music-gen/README.md

 Technology Stack
 Python: Used for data processing, model training, and generation.
 pretty_midi: A Python library for handling MIDI data, converting between MIDI files and note sequences.
-HTML/CSS: Used to create a user-friendly frontend interface.
-JavaScript: Adds interactivity to the web interface, allowing users to customize the music generation process.

 Dependencies
 Python 3.7+